 “The most challenging aspect of living with celiac disease is ___.”

 If I were to answer this question I would say for me personally the most challenging aspect of this disease are social situations.
-Even five years post-diagnosis I admit, sometimes before I head out to a party or other social events I feel anxious and maybe even get some tears in my eyes.
+Even six years post-diagnosis I admit, sometimes before I head out to a party or other social events I feel anxious.
 Do I love packing my own food to take with me?
 Nope… Do I like when people ask me if I’m dieting?
 No… Do I like feeling anxious every time I order at a restaurant and hope they don’t mess up my order?
 Not a bit.
 Does it hurt my feelings when people say “I think you make it a bigger deal than it is… a few bites won’t hurt you”?
 Absolutely.

-Five years later I’m starting to learn to not care what others think and put my health first.
+Six years later I have finally learned to not care what others think and put my health first.
 A couple years ago I wrote an open letter to celiac and shared some of the challenges I felt.
 You can read that here if you’d like!

 Now on to your responses!